LucasMiserez/LucasMiserez/README.md

 - 🚆 **Train Enthusiast:** Trains are not just a mode of transport; they're a fascination.
 Railways, locomotives, and all things train-related intrigue me.

 Feel free to explore my repositories and reach out if you have any questions or collaborations in mind.
-Let's code, automate, and discuss trains together! 🚂
+Let's code and automate toghether!

 ---